 As shown in Figure 8, the stretch sensor measures a resistance change of 30 % with respect to the resistance measured keeping the hand in the neutral posture, and this result is obtained when the opto-electronic system measures a roll angle of 60 deg for the middle phalanx.
-In this case, the roll angle was calculated with respect to the rotating coordinate frame of PP and thus it represents flexion and extension of PIP joint.
-The other two angles are not shown, because their values are negligible; indeed, PIP joint has only one degree of freedom [34].
-The resistance variation of the stretch sensor with respect to the roll angle variation of PIP joint measured by the opto-electronic system is 0.45 /deg.
-This value is the slope of the line that combines the measurements of the stretch sensors with the ones of the opto-electronic system and that it is calculated through linear least-squares method.
-The correlation of the two system is 0.988 (Pearson correlation), and thus sensor output is linear throughout the PIP flexion/extension range with a negligible variation of the sensitivity, as shown in Figure 9.a).
-The line represents the average of five repetitions, and the shadow area represents the standard deviation.
-The relationship between the roll angle of the index PP obtained from IMU measurements and the one obtained from the opto-electronic system is linear, as shown in Figure 9.b).
-A similar result is obtained for the pitch angle of index PP.
+In this case, the roll angle was calculated with respect to the rotating coordinate frame of the PP, and thus it represents flexion and extension of the PIP joint.
+The other two angles are not shown because their values are negligible; indeed, the PIP joint has only one degree of freedom [34].
+The resistance variation of the stretch sensor with respect to the roll angle variation of the PIP joint measured by the opto-electronic system is 0.45 /deg.
+This value is the slope of the line that combines the measurements of the stretch sensors with the ones of the opto-electronic system, and it is calculated through the linear least-squares method.
+The correlation of the two systems is 0.988 (Pearson correlation), and thus sensor output is linear throughout the PIP flexion/extension range with a negligible variation of the sensitivity, as shown in Figure 9a).
+The line represents the average of five repetitions, and the shaded area represents the standard deviation.
+The relationship between the roll angle of the PP of the index finger obtained from IMU measurements and the one obtained from the opto-electronic system is linear, as shown in Figure 9b).
+A similar result is obtained for the pitch angle of the PP of the index finger.

-The measurements obtained by the proposed measuring system and by the opto-electronic system during all the tests M1, M2, M3 and M4 for the index are summarized in Figure 10 and Figure 11.
-For better viewing, only one repetition for each movement summarized in Figure 5 is shown, since the results are similar for the entire duration of the test, as proved by the results of M1 test in Figure 7 and Figure 8.
+The measurements obtained by the proposed measuring system and by the opto-electronic system during all the tests M1, M2, M3 and M4 for the index finger are summarised in Figure 10 and Figure 11.
+For better viewing, only one repetition for each movement summarised in Figure 5 is shown, since the results are similar for the entire duration of the test, as proved by the results of the M1 test in Figure 7 and Figure 8.
 The roll angles measured by the two systems are shown in Figure 10, since the values of the other angles are negligible.
 Depending on the type of movement, the range of motion of both the phalanges changes.
-As expected, the maximum rotation is obtained when the subject grasped the handle of the screwdriver (M3 test), while the minimum rotation is obtained during M1 test.
-In all the cases, the median RMSE of roll angle is lower than 3.7 deg.
+As expected, the maximum rotation is obtained when the subject grasps the handle of the screwdriver (M3 test), while the minimum rotation is obtained during the M1 test.
+In all of the cases, the median RMSE of roll angle is lower than 3.7 deg.